cjplatten/ce-load-balancing-node-api-take-2-2/README.md

     * What endpoints and what [request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) does the API currently support?
     * Why do you think we use the port **3000** within the security group setup?
     * When setting up the ALB you had to specify a health check endpoint - why is that?
+    * What is a load balancer and why might you use one?
+    * Explain, in your own words, what security groups are?
     * Currently the application listens on port 3000, this isn't a standard HTTP port - what two ports would be better to use?
     * When the API is deployed behind a load balancer, if you add multiple learners and then re-try **GET**ting the learners, sometimes it shows the learners you have added other times it doesn't.
 Why is that?
     * Which bits of the setup do you think you could automate and why?
-    * If you used the AWS CLI to undertake the AWS actions, include a section called **AWS Commands** in your SOLUTION.md that outlines the commands you used
     * Add an image to the repository that shows your browser hitting the API and listing learners.
 Link that image within your SOLUTION.md markdown document
+    * If you completed the extension exercise and used the AWS CLI to undertake the AWS actions, include a section called **AWS Commands** in your SOLUTION.md that outlines the commands you used

 4. Share your GitHub link